-Education is the key to correcting this degradation of the nocturnal environment by our nighttime culture.
+Education is the key to correcting this degradation of the nocturnal environment by artificial light at night.
 As the main source of light pollution, cities are key components in education and solving this problem.
-Establishing Dark-sky Preserves are an obvious way to help inform the public about the virtues of a dark night.
+Establishing Dark-sky Preserves an obvious way to help inform the public about the virtues of a dark night.